Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

 }, 60000);
 ```

-If you want to see the project or use it, please check out my [Twitter dynamic header on GitHub](https://github.com/rebelchris/twitter-header).
+If you want to see or use the project, please check out my [Twitter dynamic header on GitHub](https://github.com/rebelchris/twitter-header).

 ### Thank you for reading, and let's connect!